ozlavi/NAND2Tetris/README.md

 # NAND2Tetris
-NAND2Tetris project - Created by Oz Lavi and Aviad Akiva
+NAND2Tetris project - Created by Oz Lavi

 Final Project: Building a Modern Computer System from the Ground Up with NAND2Tetris